Original blog published on July 31, 2015 | Blog updated on March 15, 2021

 Your HVAC brand’s color palette will only be successful when you use the colors across your entire portfolio of brand collateral.
 This includes social media profile designs, truck wraps, employees’ uniforms, business cards, website design, stationery and more.

-Keeping this in mind, make a rule of your HVAC brand: the introduction of outside color is strictly prohibited.
-To ensure consistency, digital color systems can designate values that allow you or your vendors to match color choices.
-When printing, the use of a CMYK value will generate your colors accurately.
+Keeping this in mind, make a rule of your HVAC brand: The introduction of outside colors is strictly prohibited.
+To ensure consistency, rely on digital color systems to designate values that will allow you or your vendors to consistently use your specific color choices.
+When printing, the use of a CMYK (Cyan, Magenta, Yellow and Key) value will generate your colors accurately.
 For desktop and web applications (Microsoft Office, video, websites, etc.), a HEX or RGB value will be commonly used to display your color.